official-stockfish/Stockfish/docs/learn.md

 `assume_quiet` - this is a flag option.
 When specified learn will not perform qsearch to reach a quiet position.

 `smart_fen_skipping` - this is a flag option.
 When specified some position that are not good candidates for teaching are skipped.
 This includes positions where the best move is a capture or promotion, and position where a king is in check.
+Default: 1.

+`smart_fen_skipping_for_validation` - same as `smart_fen_skipping` but applies to validation data set.
+Default: 0.

 `newbob_num_trials` - determines after how many subsequent rejected nets the training process will be terminated.
 Default: 4.